 However:

-Practical Reality
+The Practical Reality

-- Just keep records for your own benefit
+- Just keep records for your own benefit.

-For Canada Senders
+For Senders in Canada

 No Tax on Transfers